secretstartups/handbook/content/handbook/engineering/development/dev/create/remote-development/_index.md

 ##### Sync Phase of Pre-IPM Process - Prioritization

-1. During each Pre-IPM meeting, we will _temporarily_ filter the Iteration Planning board on the `~refined` label, so that only refined issues appear in the `~"(rd|webide)-workflow::unprioritized"` list. _Make sure you don't save this filter to the defualt board settings_
+1. During each Pre-IPM meeting, we will _temporarily_ filter the Iteration Planning board on the `~refined` label, so that only refined issues appear in the `~"(workspaces|webide)-workflow::unprioritized"` list. _Make sure you don't save this filter to the defualt board settings_
-1. The goal of each Pre-IPM sync meeting will be to prioritize all of these issues into the `~"(rd|webide)-workflow::prioritized"` list, based on their relative importance, whether they are blocking other issues, etc. They are prioritized by dragging them into the appropriate order in the `~"(rd|webide)-workflow::prioritized"` list, with the highest-priority issues being at the top, and the lowest-priority issues being at the bottom.
+1. The goal of each Pre-IPM sync meeting will be to prioritize all of these issues into the `~"(workspaces|webide)-workflow::prioritized"` list, based on their relative importance, whether they are blocking other issues, etc. They are prioritized by dragging them into the appropriate order in the `~"(workspaces|webide)-workflow::prioritized"` list, with the highest-priority issues being at the top, and the lowest-priority issues being at the bottom.
-1. After an issue has been moved to the `~"(rd|webide)-workflow::prioritized"` list, it should be assigned to the **current `Iteration` of the `Iteration Cadence`**.
+1. After an issue has been moved to the `~"(workspaces|webide)-workflow::prioritized"` list, it should be assigned to the **current `Iteration` of the `Iteration Cadence`**.
    We will eventually create an automation for this, but for now it must be done manually.
 The easiest way to do this is to search for `RD` in the `Iteration` field, and pick the top-most iteration.
 Then, the `Iteration Cadence` feature functionality will handle automatically rolling over any incomplete issues to the next iteration once the current iteration ends.
 Do _NOT_ assign it to a future iteration, only the current iteration.
 We do this because of limitations in the